emcuttsy/monoglot-anxiety/content/english/blog/why-i-don-t-like-to-gendern-in-german-and-why-i-do-it-anyways.md

 > Every noun has a gender, and there is no sense or system in the distribution; so the gender of each must be learned separately and by heart.
 There is no other way.
 To do this one has to have a memory like a memorandum-book.
 In German, a young lady has no sex, while a turnip has.
 Think what overwrought reverence that shows for the turnip, and what callous disrespect for the girl.

 Long story short, it's basically impossible to talk about anything in German without its grammatical gender coming into play.

+The gender of words for people almost always lines up with the biological sex of the person you're talking about.
+Women get feminine nouns, men get masculine ones.
+This means it's basically impossible to talk about someone without bringing their sex into the conversation.

+For specific people this isn't usually an issue because you know their sex.
+But when you're talking about "doctors," "politicians," or other groups of people _in general_ things get tricky, fast.

 ### The generic masculine

+Why is it hard to talk about types of people — like "doctors," "artists," and "murderers" — in general in German?

-German words for people like "doctor," "artist," and "murderer" are almost always masculine in their base or "generic" form.
+The problem is rather straightforward: German words for people are almost always masculine in their base or "generic" form.

-To talk about a female doctor, artist, or tyrant, you'd need to change the word by adding the suffix _-in_ and sometimes making some other small changes.
+To talk about a female doctor, artist, or murder, you'd need to change the word by adding the suffix _-in_ and sometimes making some other small changes.

 Here are a few examples: